Cases of Crimean-Congo Hemorrhagic Fever Have Been Found in Spain

 Below, we’ll provide the most pertinent information about Crimean-Congo Hemorrhagic Fever, in case it spreads to other places like the USA.

 What is Crimean-Congo Hemorrhagic Fever?

-We know the following details about Crimean-Congo Hemorrhagic Fever:
+Here’s what we know about Crimean-Congo Hemorrhagic Fever:

-- It is spread by ticks, mosquitoes, rodents and also through direct contact with infected livestock.
+- It’s spread by ticks, mosquitoes, rodents and also through direct contact with infected livestock.

-- It is transmitted between people only when there is direct contact with the blood, body secretions or other body fluids of the infected.
+- The disease can be transmitted between people only when there is direct contact with the blood, body secretions or other body fluids of the infected.

 What are the symptoms of this illness?

-There is an incubation period of 3 days after a person is bitten by a tick or after they touch the blood or other fluids of an animal infected with this virus.
+- There’s an incubation period of 3 days after a tick bites someone, or after they touch the blood or other fluids of an animal infected with this virus.

 - After this, the infected individual starts to experience fatigue, muscle pain, headaches, dizziness, neck stiffness and sensitivity to light.

 - Other symptoms are liver and spleen swelling (hepatomegaly), which also includes swelling of the lymph nodes, hemorrhages, a high temperature, and confusion.